 Block Sampler

 The problem with the direct assignment sampler mentioned in the previous section is the slow convergence rate since we sample states sequentially.
 The sampler can also group two temporal sets of observations related to one underlying state into two separate states.
 However, in the last sampling scheme we have not used the Markovian structure to improve the performance.
 In this section a variant of forward-backward procedure is incorporated in the sampling algorithm that enables us to sample the state sequenceat once.
-To achieve this goal, a fixed truncation level L should be accepted which in a sense reduces the model to a parametric model (Fox et al, 2011).
-However, it should be noted that the result is different from a classical parametric Bayesian HMM since the truncated HDP priors induce a shared sparse subset of the L possible states (Fox el al, 2011).
+To achieve this goal, a fixed truncation level L should be accepted which in a sense reduces the model to a parametric model (Fox et al., 2011).
+However, it should be noted that the result is different from a classical parametric Bayesian HMM since the truncated HDP priors induce a shared sparse subset of the L possible states.
 In short, we obtain an approximation to the nonparametric Bayesian HDP-HMM with maximum number of possible states set to L. For almost all applications this should not cause any problem if we set L reasonably high.

 The approximation used in this algorithm is the degree L weak limit approximation to the DP (Ishwaran & Zarepour, 2002), which is defined as:

-Using β is approximated as (Fox et al, 2010):
+Using β is approximated as (Fox et al., 2010):